Crop Insurance Options for Specialty, Diversified, and Organic Farmers

-Total Adjusted Gross Revenue for the Insurance Year — Intended Farm Operation Report
+2. Total Adjusted Gross Revenue for the Insurance Year—Intended Farm Operation Report

 To determine adjusted gross revenue in the insurance year, the producer must file an Intended Farm Operation Report, which provides information about the following topics:

-- • the share of production for the farmer or rancher
+- the share of production for the farmer or rancher, and

 This information is collected for all commodities produced by the farm in the insurance year, and the total expected revenue of all commodities is summed to provide the total expected gross revenue.
 This total is compared to the historical average gross revenue, with the lower number of the two being used for liability determination.
 Finally, applicants must provide a Revised Farm Operations Report should the crop and livestock products change during the insurance year and a Final Farm Operation Report at the end of the insurance year to help with determining insurance claims under the policy.